ghensley/blinkid-react-native-ios/README.md

  */

 /**
- * Scan method returns scan fields in JSON format and image type defines type of the image that will be returned in scan result (image is returned as Base64 encoded JPEG)
+ * Scan method returns scan fields in JSON format and image (image is returned as Base64 encoded JPEG)
  *  "scanningResult.resultImage" : image is returned as Base64 encoded JPEG
  *  "scanningResult.resultList[0].fields" : all the fields in JSON format
  */